Mike Stothers: Coaching career

-Mike Stothers was an assistant coach with the Hershey Bears, the Philadelphia Flyers AHL affiliate, from 1992–1996.
-When the Flyers relocated their AHL team to Philadelphia and became the Philadelphia Phantoms, Stothers went along with them, and was an assistant coach from 1996–2000.
+Mike Stothers was an assistant coach with the Hershey Bears, the Philadelphia Flyers AHL affiliate, from 1992 to 1996.
+When the Flyers relocated their AHL team to Philadelphia and became the Philadelphia Phantoms, Stothers went along with them, and was an assistant coach from 1996 to 2000.
 He also spent some time with the Flyers as an interim assistant coach in the 1998–1999 season, and once again in the 1999–2000 season before getting the job permanently on June 13, 2000.
 Stothers stayed with the Flyers through the 2001–02 season.
 On July 17, 2002, Stothers would leave the Flyers organization to take the head coaching job of the Owen Sound Attack of the OHL.

 In his first season with Owen Sound in 2002–03, he guided the Attack to a 27–30–7–4 record for 65 points, an improvement of 4 points the team had the previous season, however his team was swept in the 1st round of the playoffs to the Plymouth Whalers.
 The Attack improved to a record of 30–27–7–4, 71 points, which was good for 6th place in the Western Conference.
-The Attack would then go on to lost in a hard fought 7 game series against the Guelph Storm, who went on to win the league championship that season.
+The Attack would then go on to lose in a hard-fought 7-game series against the Guelph Storm, who went on to win the league championship that season.
 The Attack improved more in 2004–05, to a record of 40–18–7–3, 90 points, which is a franchise record.
 Owen Sound then won their first playoff round since 1999, sweeping Plymouth, before getting swept themselves by the Kitchener Rangers in the 2nd round.
-The Attack went into a rebuilding stage in 2005–06, however they played much better than people predicted, finishing with a 32–29–7, 71 point season.
+The Attack went into a rebuilding stage in 2005–06, however they played much better than people predicted, finishing with a 32–29–7, 71-point season.
 They had a rematch against the heavily favoured Kitchener Rangers, and took them out in 5 games in the opening round.
 The Attack then gave the London Knights a scare in the 2nd round before falling to them in 6 games.